ogierpaul/suricate/suricate/Readme.md

 |(2,b)|bar|baz|

 ##### Note
 * The example above show a full cartesian join between source and target datasets.
+    * Each record in the *source* data is compared with each record in the *target* data
-A full cartesian join does not offer the best performance for scaling.
+    * it does not offer the best performance for scaling.
+* More advanced connectors could offer better scaling thanks to indexing:
+    * Elastic Search Connector stores the the *right*  data as an index
+    * We profit from Elastic Search Search Capabilities
-* While a LrDfConnector will do a full cartesian join, we built more advanced connectors for scaling (For Example, using Elastic Search as the *right* datasets, we only return the n-best matches from the right_datasets for each row of the left_dataset)
+    * We return the n-best matches from the right_data for each row of the left_dataset)

 ### 2. Explorer phase using non-supervised techniques
 * Cluster the pairs using the similarity matrix